antoniosdougalis/Parkinson-s-Project/README.md

 -Main Script for the implementation of the Transformer Deep Learning classification on EEG Features using a Leave-One-Subject-Out (LOSO) procedure.
 The Script includes the main analytic calculations & visualisation of the classification procedure implemented in the manuscript.

+3. projParki_import_AND_processData.py
+-Main script that imports raw data and performs the Preprocessing pipelineimplemented for this mnauscript.
+After this procesdure the data are subjected to Analysis for feature extraction
+Script executes
+a.
+Data importation
+b.
+Implementation of Common Average Reference (CAR)
+c.
+Data Filtering
+d.
+Implementation of Independent Component Analysis for Artifact removal
+e.
+Data packing and saving for further analysis

 please contact me for any issues with the code